 The National Plan for Music Education states that all schools should have a large scale ensemble and a choir.
 DPA can provide experienced staff to deliver this activity in partnership with your school at a time to suit you.

 DPA will help your school develop singing.
-Individual students can access vocal tuition through the DPA Direct scheme and all of our Whole Class Music Tuition projects include singing work.
+Individual students can access vocal tuition through the music lessons at Resonance and all of our Whole Class Music Tuition projects include singing work.

 We are also able to provide specialist vocal staff to lead singing in your classrooms/assemblies and choirs.
 Having a vocal specialist in your school not only helps children learn to sing but is also a great way to informally train school staff.